*This article has been updated since it was originally published in 2009*

 • Before they leave, check your understanding of their work.
 Make sure that you can read each participant's writing and get them to clarify if you're not sure what something means.

-• Once participants are finished and are sure they have finalised their groupings, stick everything down with your tape.
+• Once participants are sure they have finalised their groupings, stick everything down with sticky tape.
 Before you go to pick up their sheet, run your fingers over the page to make sure that all the cards are secure.
-Users hate to see all their hard work end up in a pile on the floor!
+Participants hate to see all their hard work end up in a pile on the floor!

 There doesn't appear to be any consensus regarding analysis techniques.
 We have heard of practitioners taking 2-3 days of effort to enter and analyse all of the data but we generally only spend a couple of hours.
 Our preference is generally to spend less time analysing card sorting results and developing the first iteration of the information architecture (IA) and to spend more time testing and iterating the IA with users until we get it right.

-We find that simply entering all the first and second level categories into an excel spreadsheet and spending a bit of time colour-coding like headings is a great way to start.
+We find that simply entering all the first and second level categories into an excel spreadsheet and spending a bit of time colour-coding similar headings is a great way to start if you don’t have access to tools such as OptimalSort.
 This gives you a feel for the common themes that came out throughout the session and provide a good starting point for designing the first iteration of your IA.

 When finalising the IA and specifying where content belongs, most of the time it is fairly obvious but we often refer back to the original sheets created by the participants to see exactly where each participant put a particular card.